tusharslife/simple-job-portal/README.md

 # Simple Job Portal
-This project is made PHP using Laravel framework.
+This project is made in PHP using Laravel framework.

 # Installation